David Robert Mitchell

 David Robert Mitchell (born October 19, 1974) is an American film director and writer.
 He received significant recognition as a director after completing his second feature, the critically acclaimed horror film It Follows (2014).

 Early life and education

 Mitchell was born in Clawson, Michigan.
+He attended Wayne State University in Detroit, MI.
 He graduated from Florida State University College of Motion Picture Arts with a Master of Fine Arts degree in production.

 Career

 Mitchell's first full-length film was the coming-of-age drama The Myth of the American Sleepover (2010).
 Adele Romanski, a friend of Mitchell's from film school, served as one of the producers.
 In an interview, Mitchell said that the film cost about $50,000.

 Four years later, he directed the supernatural horror film It Follows.
 The film was acclaimed by critics and was a remarkable commercial success considering its low, independent film budget.

-Mitchell served as a jury member in the International Critics' Week section of the 2016 Cannes Film Festival.
+Mitchell served as a jury member in the Critics' Week section of the 2016 Cannes Film Festival.

 In 2018, he directed Under the Silver Lake, a postmodern noir comedy-drama film set in Los Angeles and starring Andrew Garfield.